harperes/S4/README.md

 structures, developed by Victor Liu (victorliu@alumni.stanford.edu) of the Fan group in the Stanford Electrical Engineering Department.

-See the S4 manual, in doc/index.html, for a complete description of the package and its user interface, as well as installation instructions, the license and copyright, contact addresses, and other important information.
+**NOTE**: This installation guide is taken directly from the documentation and *may not be* up-to-date.
+Please see the installation instructions in the S4 manual in doc/source/index.rst, for a complete description of the package and its user interface, as well as installation instructions, the license and copyright, contact addresses, and other important information.